Midlands law firm FBC Manby Bowdler has signed a two year deal to support a state-of-the-art £4m training centre for manufacturers in the region.

 Employers using the Marches Centre of Manufacturing & Technology (MCMT) to train their workforce and develop their apprenticeship programmes will have access to expert legal advice as part of the commitment.

-The centre, which welcomed its first apprentices a couple of months ago, offers more than 65,000 sq ft of engineering and manufacturing space, equipped with technology that will ensure learners are industry-ready when they leave.
+, which welcomed its first apprentices a couple of months ago, offers more than 65,000 sq ft of engineering and manufacturing space, equipped with technology that will ensure learners are industry-ready when they leave.

 MCMT has been developed by a consortium of private sector companies including automotive specialists Grainger & Worrall, Classic Motor Cars, Salop Design & Engineering and training specialist In-Comm.

 Sales director at FBC Manby Bowdler, Neil Lloyd